Skip to main content

 Headless browsers

-Switch your crawlers from HTTP to headless browsers in 3 lines of code.
-Crawlee builds on top of Playwright and adds its own anti-blocking features and human-like fingerprints.
+Switch your crawlers from HTTP to a headless browser in 3 lines of code.
+Crawlee builds on top of Playwright and adds its own features.
 Chrome, Firefox and more.

 Automatic scaling and proxy management